Nicasius Bernaerts

-Nicasius Bernaerts, Monsù Nicasio or simply Nicasius(1620, Antwerp – 1678, Paris) was a Flemish painter of animals, hunting pieces and flowers who had an international career in Italy and Paris.
-He worked for the French court and provided tapestry designs to the Gobelins Manufactory.
+Nicasius Bernaerts, Monsù Nicasio or simply Nicasius (15 March 1620, Antwerp – 16 September 1678, Paris) was a Flemish painter of animals, hunting pieces and flowers who had an international career in Italy and Paris.
+He worked in his native Antwerp, Italy and France.
+In the final part of his career he worked for the French court and provided tapestry designs to the Gobelins Manufactory in Paris.

 Life

 Bernaerts was born in Antwerp.
-He studied painting under Frans Snyders, the leading animal painter in Antwerp.
-After completing his training, he travelled to Italy.
+He was registered with the Guild of Saint Luke of Antwerp in the guild year 1633–1634 (i.e. between 18 September 1633 and 18 September 1634) as pupil of Frans Snyders.
+Frans Snyders was at the time the leading animal painter in Antwerp and a close collaborator of Rubens.
+After completing his training, Bernaerts travelled to Italy.
 Here he was known as 'Monsù Nicasio'.
 His work was collected in Italy by Ferdinando II de' Medici, Grand Duke of Tuscany.

 Bernaerts subsequently travelled to France where he worked in Paris for a number of years around 1643.
 He returned to Antwerp where he became a master of the Guild of Saint Luke in 1654.